Inclusion and SEND

 b) has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16s institutions.

-Bramcote College welcomes parents/ carers to contact Mrs Kirby (SENDCo) or their child’s Head of Year or Tutor if they feel their child has a special educational need and/ or disability.
+Bramcote College welcomes parents/ carers to contact Mrs Kirby (SENDCo) or their child’s Head of Year or Tutor if they feel their child has a special educational needs and/ or disability.
 Members of teaching staff have received training in their identification of SEND and know to inform the appropriate member of staff where there are concerns.

 Once a concern has been raised Mrs Kirby will then collect information from your child’s teachers and any external services/ professionals who may have been previously involved in supporting them.
 This may involve analysis of their work and/ or lesson observations.
 Based on the information obtained, there may be no further actions required or light touch support strategies agreed.
 Equally, we may screen for learning difficulties or request to raise the child at the termly SEND meeting with our family of schools called Springboard.